-Are you thinking about joining a dynasty fantasy football league for the first time in 2023?
+Are you thinking about joining a dynasty fantasy football league for the first time in 2024?
 Dynasty leagues kick off with the initial startup draft.
 This draft is immensely important, and there are a few different ways you can attack it.
-Let’s discuss the different types of startup draft strategies and how each impacts your ability to be a successful dynasty manager.
+Let’s discuss the different startup draft strategies and how each impacts your ability to be a successful dynasty manager.

 Dynasty Startup Draft Strategies

-So, we’re going to start with the basics.
+Since this is more of an introductory article, let’s focus on the basics.
+Consider this article more for the novice dynasty manager.
 This will be a more general overview of dynasty startup draft strategies.

 Punting Year 1

-Rather than chase a title in a league’s first season with everyone on a level playing field, many fantasy managers opt to punt the first year in an effort to create an imbalance in their favor going into Year 2.
+Rather than chase a title in a league’s first season with everyone on a level playing field, many fantasy managers opt to punt the first year in an effort to create an imbalance in their favor going into Year 2 and beyond.

 How To Effectively Punt Year 1

-In the initial startup draft, now more than ever, your focus should be on wide receivers.
-Not only are shelf lives of running back shorter than wide receivers, but the bulk of RB1 seasons come from backs in their first four years in the league.
+The reason to not build around running backs is because of their shorter shelf lives.
+The bulk of RB1 seasons come from backs in their first four years in the league.
 If you’re punting Year 1, you’re already giving up 25% of that window.
 So just don’t bother.

 Using historical players as an example, if you were able to land Julio Jones or A.J.
 Green back in 2011, you got a decade of elite production.
 By way of comparison, if you hit on Le’Veon Bell in 2013, you got one of the best RBs in fantasy football history, but only for about five seasons.

-It’s far easier to get instant-impact rookie running backs than wide receivers.
-Just about every year, we see running backs emerge that are available on the waiver wire or via a cheap trade.
+Additionally, it’s far easier to find immediate fixes at running back than wide receiver.
+Just about every year, we see running backs emerge who are available on the waiver wire or via a cheap trade.